Skip to main content

 If your cruise begins and ends in a different port, it is referred to as an open-jaw sailing.
 For these cruises, it is almost guaranteed that you will have to arrange transportation, as you cannot leave your car parked at the embarkation terminal when you are disembarking elsewhere.

-Often, booking two one-way plane tickets can be most costly than a roundtrip.
+Often, booking two one-way plane tickets can be more costly than a roundtrip.
 That is something to consider when you are faced with a great one-way cruise itinerary.

-The below itinerary is an open-jaw sailing onboard Sapphire Princess.
-It begins in Anchorage (Whittier), Alaska and concludes 7-nights later in Vancouver, Canada.
+The below itinerary is an open-jaw sailing onboard Norwegian Jade in July 2026.
+It begins in Anchorage (Whittier), Alaska, and concludes 7 nights later in Vancouver, Canada.

 Image